kristerspulle/SearchMicroservice/README.md

 ### Description

-This microservice will be developed to integrate with third-party APIs and perform data transformation, ensuring result preparation according to input parameters.
-The service is to be developed using the [ExpressJs](https://expressjs.com/) framework and Node.js server.
+This microservice is developed to integrate with third-party APIs and perform data transformation, ensuring result preparation according to input parameters.
+The service is developed using the [ExpressJs](https://expressjs.com/) framework and Node.js server.

 ### Project Setup